danielmbond/mp3-to-m4b/README.md

 # mp3-to-m4b
-Convert multiple mp3s to an m4b with powershell, ffmpeg, and taglib
+Convert multiple mp3s to a single m4b with powershell, ffmpeg, and taglib